Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Computation of of a Besse structure

 where $A_M$ is the matrix

-Note that the determinant of $A_M$ equals $\alpha_1\alpha_2\cdots\alpha_k$, so for any given Besse manifold $M$, the latter summand of $H^2(M)$ is its torsion part.
-The generators of this torsion part are exactly the dual elements corresponding to $C_j$'s.
+Note that the determinant of $A_M$ equals $\alpha_1\alpha_2\cdots\alpha_k e$ (where $e$ was the Euler number of the Seifert fibration defined at Theorem \ref{class}), so for any given Besse manifold $M$, the latter summand of $H^2(M)$ is its torsion part.
+The generators of this torsion part are exactly the dual elements corresponding to $C_j$s.

-One can now discuss the first Chern class of our Besse structure $(M,\alpha)$.
-First, note that our Reeb orbits should be periodic throughout the whole space, especially on $\mathcal{E}$, which corresponds to the fibers.
-The Besse contact structure $\xi:=\ker\alpha$ restricted to $\mathcal{E}$ should be transversal to the fiber.
-The bundle map $\pi_*:\xi|_{\mathcal{E}}\rightarrow T_*\Sigma$ induced from $\pi:\mathcal{E}\rightarrow\Sigma$ then becomes a fiberwise linear isomorphism.
-Hence, it should be homotopic to the pullback bundle $\pi^*T_*\Sigma$ of the tangent bundle $T_*\Sigma$ over $\Sigma$.
-Since any plane bundle over the punctured surface is always trivial, this restriction is trivial.
-Similarly, the restriction on each $C_j$ is homotopically equivalent to the trivial plane bundle.

-Now we have to verify the transition map on the attaching sites of each 2-cells.
-Once we verify them all and let $r_j$ be the rotation number for the transition map for $C_j$, due to the obstruction theory \cite{SR}, we obtain the first Chern class by